southworkscom/BotBuilder-Samples/samples/csharp_dotnetcore/07.using-adaptive-cards/readme.md

 - Hit F5
 ## Visual Studio Code
 - Open `botbuilder-samples/samples/csharp_dotnetcore/07.using-adaptive-cards` folder
-- Bring up a terminal, navigate to botbuilder-samples/samples/csharp_dotnetcore/07.using-adaptive-cards
+- Bring up a terminal, navigate to `botbuilder-samples/samples/csharp_dotnetcore/07.using-adaptive-cards`
-- Type 'dotnet run'.
+- Type `dotnet run`.
 ## Update packages
 - In Visual Studio right click on the solution and select "Restore NuGet Packages".
 # Deploy this bot to Azure
 You can use the [MSBot](https://github.com/microsoft/botbuilder-tools) Bot Builder CLI tool to clone and configure any services this sample depends on.

-To install all Bot Builder tools -

 Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher

+To install all Bot Builder tools

 ```bash
 npm i -g msbot chatdown ludown qnamaker luis-apis botdispatch luisgen